-Registered Training Organisations (RTOs) deliver nationally recognised training in the VET sector.
-RTOs are the only organisations in the Australian VET system authorised to:
+Registered Training Organisations (RTOs) deliver nationally recognised training within the VET sector.
+They are the only organisations authorised in the Australian VET system to:

-- deliver and assess nationally recognised training - issue nationally recognised qualifications and statements of attainment - apply for government funding to provide VET services.
+- deliver and assess nationally recognised training. - issue nationally recognised qualifications and statements of attainment. - apply for government funding to provide VET services.